Nord & the Pas-de-Calais

 Classed as a "Town of art and history", Boulogne is an attractive

 seaport.
-Museum with a world-class collection of Egyptian antiquities.
+Historic old town, surrounded by mediaeval ramparts, museum with a world-class collection of Egyptian antiquities.

 the French national Sea Centre, and one of the largest aquariums in